tryingsomestuff/Minic/README.md

 * 2.08 : more UCI param, weak pawn
 * 2.09 : break aspiration search in fail high case if no other move above beta
 * 2.10..2.11 : tweaking
+* 2.12 : fix a TT race condition

 ## Thanks